noteax/play2-maven-plugin-test/README.md

 # play2-maven-plugin-test
-Little investigation on how work hot-reload feature in play2-maven-plugin and sbt-play-plugin.
+Little investigation on hot-reload feature in play2-maven-plugin and sbt-play-plugin.
 Consists from:
  - jar dependency with class which contains static singleton and holds reference to "hot-reloading" classes
  - main application module with "hot-reloading" play project